sumurthy/microsoft-graph-docs/concepts/security-authorization.md

 # Authorization and the security API in Microsoft Graph

-Security data that's accessible via the security API in Microsoft Graph is sensitive and is protected by both permissions and Azure Active Directory (Azure AD) roles.
+Security data accessible via the security API in Microsoft Graph is sensitive and is protected by both permissions and Azure Active Directory (Azure AD) roles.

 The security API supports two types of authorization:

-- **Application-level authorization** - There is no signed-in user (for example, a SIEM scenario).
-The permissions granted to the application determine authorization.
+**Application-level authorization** - There is no signed-in user (for example, a SIEM scenario).
+The permissions granted to the application determine authorization. </br>Note: this option can also support cases where _Role-Based Access Control_ (aka RBAC) is managed by the application.
-- **User delegated authorization** - A user who is a member of the Azure AD tenant is signed in.
-The user must be a member of the Azure AD Security Reader Limited Admin role, in addition to the application having been granted the required permissions.
+**User delegated authorization**- A user who is a member of the Azure AD tenant is signed in.
+The user must be a member of an Azure AD Limited Admin role - either _Security Reader_ or _Securty Administrator_, in addition to the application having been granted the required permissions.

 If you're calling the security API from Graph Explorer:

 - The Azure AD tenant admin must explicitly grant consent for the requested permissions to the Graph Explorer application.
-- The user must be a member of the Security Reader Limited Admin role in Azure AD.
+- The user must be a member of the Security Reader Limited Admin role in Azure AD (either _Security Reader_ or _Security Administrator_).

 > **Note**: Graph Explorer does not support application-level authorization.

 If you're calling the security API from a custom or your own application:

 - The Azure AD tenant admin must explicitly grant consent to your application.
 This is required both for application-level authorization and user delegated authorization.
-- The user must be a member of the Security Reader Limited Admin role in Azure AD, if you're using user delegated authorization.
+- If you're using user delegated authorization, the user must be a member of the _Security Reader_ or _Security Administrator_ Limited Admin role in Azure AD.

 ## Managing authorization in security API client applications

-Security data provided via the ecurity API in Microsoft Graph is sensitive and must be protected by appropriate authentication and authorization mechanisms.
+Security data provided via the security API in Microsoft Graph is sensitive and must be protected by appropriate authentication and authorization mechanisms.
 The following table lists the steps to register and create a client application that can access the security API.

 | **Who** | **Action** |
 |:---------------------|:------------------|